 Welcoming a new employee to a company that provides professional services requires the transfer of a massive amount of information to the new expert.
 Before the skill level of the new employee has been examined and ascertained, it is impossible to carry out customer work efficiently.
 Therefore, the orientation period is an investment for the company.

 Special expertise usually relies heavily on memory.
 The person conducting the orientation may forget something or another person may have the information needed by the expert.
-When a digital learning environment is used as an orientation tool, the transfer of information can be verified and the employee is able to begin their learning process quickly.
-This makes the employee's initial level of competence clear and specifies the opportunities offered to the employee by the development process in the future.
+When a digital learning environment is in onboarding process, the transfer of information can be verified and the employee is able to begin their learning process quickly.
+This makes the employee’s initial level of competence clear and specifies the opportunities offered to the employee by the development process in the future.
 Effective orientation guarantees that the new employer is able to quickly pick up their share of customer work.
 A more effective orientation process results in a smaller financial investment for the company.

 Valamis utilizes electronic orientation.
 Its purpose is to ensure the expert has access to all the information they need.
 The expert’s skills and needs are surveyed at the same time.
 The expert can be offered training on the basis of their future needs, and the information on their competence enables the useful allocation of customer work from the very beginning.
 It is easier to commit to work when expectations and opportunities are clear.